drewkett/notes/python.md

 of blocking read commands.
 I think if done this way, that is avoided but I can't remember for sure.
 If a read command blocks, you may need to move it to a separate thread

+## Build from Source (with openssl)

+Make sure correct version of openssl is installed.
+If not build from source

+    ./config --openssldir=/opt/openssl --prefix=/opt/openssl -fPIC
+    make -s -j4
+    make install

+Install `libffi, libbz2, liblzma` dev libraries

+build python

+    ./configure --with-openssl=/opt/openssl --enable-optimizations --exe-suffix=3
+    #Not sure if exe-suffix is right option
+    make -s -j4
+    make install

+Make tests failed in some cases but python still seems to work

+copy `cacert.pem` from `certifi` package to `cert.pem` in root of openssl directory (`/opt/openssl` in this case) if you get `unable to get local issuer certificate`